elh/advent-2023/README.md

 * 12/25
   * Add utility for plotting a leaderboard.
 Turn AoC's JSON format into a timeseries CSV.
   * Day 25: Solved manually with graphviz.
+* 12/26
+  * Day 24: Solved with SymPy.
+Modelling as a system of equations really seemed like the only practical way of doing this when considering how large these values were.
+  * Finished with Advent of Code just in time to vegetate coming down with a sickness 😬.
+Finished 1st in points overall but 2nd to time to completion to ilya-aby and an impressive 412th overall ⭐️.